mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611804190/in/dateposted-public/" title="PXL_20240307_215152266"><img src="https://live.staticflickr.com/65535/53611804190_e608039c90_k.jpg" width="1542" height="2048" alt="PXL_20240307_215152266"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *The trail does open up in places for views of the creek down below*

-Eventually, I reached the junction of the Swift Camp Creek Trail with the Wildcat Hollow Trail.
-Since I started at the Swift Camp Creek Trailhead, I planned to follow the Wildcat Creek Trail on my return trip tomorrow.
-It was around this point that I realized how much the uneven terrain was slowly my pace.
-Checking my mapping app, I saw I was averaging a robust 1.6 miles per hour.
+Eventually, I reached the junction of the Swift Camp Creek Trail with the Wildcat Trail.
+Since I started at the Swift Camp Creek Trailhead, I planned to follow the Wildcat Trail on my return trip tomorrow.
+It was around this point that I realized how much the uneven terrain was slowing my pace.
+Checking my mapping app, I saw I was averaging a robust 1.6 miles per hour!

 I reached the massive boulders surrounding Dog Creek around 6:00 PM and spent a few minutes deciding if I should push forward.
 In my head, I had figured I could at least reach a campsite described as "perfect" in the guidebook off a side trail near the 5.5 mile mark; however, I was only ~4.5 miles in, and darkness would fall shortly after 7 PM.
 There were a couple options for campsites nearby, and I decided the smart thing to do would be to call it a day rather than risk trying to find a campsite in the dark.
 Eventually I set up camp across the fork with a lovely view downstream and the sounds of rushing water in the background.